kashyapchaganti/Kafka-REST-React-Node-Express/README.md

 # Kafka-REST-React-Node-Express

- An application that utilizes REST API, Kafka, and React.
+ A Real Time application that utilizes REST API, Kafka, and React.
 It consists of a backend server written in Express.js for consuming Kafka messages from topics and a frontend React component for displaying the consumed messages.

  ## Prerequisites
 - Node.js